 Where is Munnar

-Munnar is located in the state of Kerala, in the South of India.
-The easiest way to reach Munnar is by taking a bus from Kochi, which will take you roughly four hours.
-From the warm beaches of Kochi the bus will slowly ascent higher and higher while you feel the temperature change to a more enjoyable and fresh temperature.
+If you are looking for an escape from India’s summer heat than Munnar might be a destination considering worth adding to your Kerala itinerary.
+A 4 hour bus ride from the city of Kochi will take you slowly up the mountains and as you get higher and higher you will feel the warm temperatures change into a refreshing breeze.
 The ride up is windy, but absolutely stunning, as the hills will turner greener by the minute.
 There is no train station in Munnar, so the bus will be your only option.
 To have a better idea of where Munnar is located check out the map below.

 Where to stay in Munnar